Association of Digital Verification Professionals

 Cabinet Office Consultation • CP 1498

-The government is consulting on plans for a national digital ID system.
+The government has consulted on plans for a national digital ID system.
 Below you can explore every consultation question, organised by theme.

 Open: 10 March 2026